Dhruva-Sammeta/Open-Glide/README.md

 # Prototype 1:
 <img width="1600" height="720" alt="image" src="https://github.com/user-attachments/assets/6a659197-c0ae-40c0-832f-349b8bd8d0c8" />
 demo vid: https://youtu.be/HvyGQakFnIc (static due to lack of time to launch)

+# Build Procedure:
+To build Open Glide, you will first need to have a _3D printer, fliament, soldering iron, hex bits/allen keys, along with super glue is possible_, then aqquire the main parts list as seem in the BOM, mainly consisting of the Flight Controller, Receiver and transmitter, Servo motors, BLDC's, their compatable esc's, gps, node mcu and jumper wires.

+1. Printing wing: